Kryshtoson/2023_Microclim_Topography/README.md

 * `S1.R`: Preparation of morphometric variables.
 * `S2.R`: Manipulation of the species data.
 * `S3.R`: Models of each morphometric variable over spatial resolutions.
-* `S4.R`: Models using combinations of morphometric variables as predictors.
+* `S4.R`: Fitting models using combinations of morphometric variables as predictors.
+* `S5.R`: Plotting models using combinations of morphometric variables as predictors.
-* `S5.R`: Extracting information used in the paper itself.
+* `S6.R`: Extracting information used in the paper itself.

 * `raw_input`